The Maltese Islands

 Mdina, the ‘The silent city’

-A fortified & medieval city, Mdina is often referred to as one big open-air museum with its charming narrow, winding streets and its many beautiful palaces.
-Discover tucked away gems & beautiful locations for lunches, dinners & events.
-You could imagine yourself in an episode of Game of Thrones and indeed, this was the setting of much of the first season’s outdoor filming making it a new playground for team building or treasure hunting games.
+Mdina is often referred to as one big open-air museum because of its fortified and medieval architecture.
+A charming city with narrow, winding streets and many beautiful palaces.
+Explore hidden gems & beautiful locations for lunches, dinners, & events.
+It was the set of Game of Thrones for much of the first season’s outdoor filming, making it a great place for team building and treasure hunting.

 The Palazzo de Piro offers excellent views from the elegant rooms upstairs.
 The building has recently been meticulously and lovingly restored to serve as an exclusive, yet highly adaptable, multi-functional venue.